A room with an exceptional view: Osamu Motojima, Director-General of the ITER Organization.

 Following the Council's approval of a new management structure, this is currently being put in place.
 In order to best fit to the developments in the project, changes are being made in the main management structure, while maintaining continuity and momentum.
 "Simplicity" is the key word.
 Simplicity in the management structure will also contribute towards containing the entire project cost.

-In response to the request of the ITER Council, we have launched several initiatives to explore possible measures for cost savings and cost containment throughout the project aiming at a reduction of approximately 10 % of the total cost.
-A special Task Force and a working group have been set up to develop proposals for submission to the ITER Council in autumn.
+In response to the request of the ITER Council, we have launched several initiatives to explore possible measures for cost savings and cost containment throughout the project aiming at a reduction of approximately 10 percent of the total cost.
+A special task force and a working group have been set up to develop proposals for submission to the ITER Council in autumn.

 Talking about simplifying certain processes within our Organization, I am also looking into means to introduce a more efficient way of working together.